 Royal Kensington, renowned for its outstanding museums, parks, gardens and mansion houses, began life as a small rural village during the early 1800s.
-Today it forms a smart residential suburb, filled with grand white-stuccoed houses that overlook immaculate squares and gardens.
+Today it forms a smart residential suburb, filled with grand white-stuccoed houses that overlook immaculate squares and garden s.
 The area is also noted for its large elegant department stores, luxury restaurants, fashionable clothing outlets and smart antique shops.

+The grandest building in Kensington by far is the Royal Kensington Palace and Gardens, the birthplace of Queen Victoria - located on the western edge of the broad green fields of Hyde Park.
 Kensington's other famous buildings include the Royal Albert Hall, which overlooks the southern side of Hyde Park, famous worldwide for its annual hosting of 'The BBC Proms' and other distinguished concerts and festivals.

-Any excursion to Kensington would not be complete without a trip along Exhibition Road, to visit one or more of its three magnificent museums - all with free entry.
-The museums are so large and packed with so many marvelous exhibits that it will require a day (or more), in each one, to see all there is to see.
+Any excursion to Kensington would not be complete without a trip along Exhibition Road, to visit one or more of its three magnificent museums, all with free entry.
+The museums are so large and packed with so many marvelous exhibits that it will require a day or more, in each one, to see all there is to see.

 This contemporary brick and glass building, designed by Ralph Tubbs in 1961, commemorates the Scout Movement's founder, Lord Baden-Powell.
 A statue of the late Robert Stephenson Smyth Baden-Powell, whose goal was 'to promote good citizenship in the rising generation', stands outside the entrance.

 A number of exhibits and displays, which illustrate his life from an officer in the Boer War to chief of the Boy Scout organisation (including his hat and uniform) are now on display in Gilwell Park (Chingford, London E4 7QW).

 Location: Corner of Queens Gate and Cromwell Road (not open to general public)